 So I read Jaimes’s “Nancy,” and the translated version [sometimes oddly different than the English one], and the imaginary [?] alternate world version that forces itself on me

-jimmjonzz Premium Member about 5 years ago
+jimmjonzz Premium Member over 5 years ago

 Also, there’s the familiar Jaimes deployment of Nancy undercutting her own good ideas.